 Held at the Alienware Arena at Fortress Melbourne, the four-team CS:GO LAN will act as a qualifier for the BLAST Premier Fall Showdown — the first opportunity for an Oceanic-based squad to join the BLAST circuit.

-The open qualifiers for Fortress OCE Masters take place on August 20 & 21, with the top two from each qualifier joining four yet-to-be-revealed invites in the group stage on August 27.
+The open qualifiers for Fortress OCE Masters take place on August 20 & 21, with the top two from each qualifier joining four invites in the group stage on September 10.
 Teams can register for one or both open qualifiers via Fortress’ official BLAST event site.

 From there, the top four through the group stage will be flown to Fortress Melbourne in mid-September for the Fortress OCE Masters Finals, played live in the Alienware Arena.